joseloga/arch1-project1/README.md

 NOTES
 - it may contains little bugs on printing from the text file in the terminal.
-- the delete options does not work properly and may cause changes in the BST structure.(runing the program without deleting employees it does not affect the others methods)
+- the delete options does not work properly and may cause changes in the BST structure.(runing the program without deleting employees it would work properly)